-To understand best practice related to an effective Part 147 approval, management, documentation, and organisational planning and control.
+To understand best practices related to effective Part 147 approval, management, documentation, and organizational planning and control.

-What do People Say about Sofema Aviation Services’ Trainings?
+What do People Say about Sofema Aviation Services’ Training?

-“The instructor has a great diction and spoke clearly.”
+“The instructor has great diction and spoke clearly.”

 “The course is very informative and could lead to huge benefits.”